-My debut novel, They Are Trying To Break Your Heart, was published by Bloomsbury in April 2016, chosen as a Netgalley book of the month, reviewed favourably in The Times Literary Supplement, Los Angeles Times, Publisher's Weekly and by Kirkus Reviews.
+My debut novel, They Are Trying To Break Your Heart, was published by Bloomsbury in April 2016, chosen as a Netgalley book of the month, reviewed as 'masterful', (TLS), 'searing' (Los Angeles Times), 'shocking' (Publisher's Weekly) and 'compassionate' (Kirkus Reviews).
 It was one of ten books longlisted for The Desmond Elliott Prize, the UK's biggest prize for debut fiction.

 In 2017, They Are Trying To Break Your Heart won the English Language debut novel prize in international competition at Le Festival Premier Roman, France.